How to Outline a Complete Book Series

 Closing Thoughts

 And voila!
-No matter what kind of series you’re writing—independent, interdependent, or dependent—you now have a clear roadmap to outlining your dream novel series.
+No matter what kind of series you’re writing—episodic, interlinked, or serial—you now have a clear roadmap to outlining your dream novel series.

-Need more help plotting your dependent series?
+Need more help plotting your book series?
 Download my free resource to step-by-step outline your series whether you’ve got a duology, trilogy or twelve-book saga.

 Previous